 In discussing such a male-dominated field, the panelists also gave advice to women facing discrimination in the workplace.
 While we touched on more outward issues like harassment (in short, don’t tolerate it and speak up), we also talked about the more hidden issues, like how men and women in the field may be perceived differently.
 It’s important for young women to not compare themselves to others.
 Just because a certain personality type or approach is working for them doesn’t mean it has to look the same for you, and don’t question what’s working for you.

-To find out more from the panel, including a discussion about how technology has helped companies adapt during the COVID-19 pandemic and how innovation will help keep us socially and professionally connected in the future, read the full article.
+To find out more from the panel, including a discussion about how technology has helped companies adapt during the COVID-19 pandemic and how innovation will help keep us socially and professionally connected in the future, read the full "Table of Experts: Women in Technology" article.

 Company News and Events